Welcome to reallymoving’s second guide to saving.

 Or switch to a different network with better freebies and offers.

 If you can’t switch anything yet, put an alarm in your phone to remind yourself.
-Some websites like Uswitch will take your details so they can prompt you when your deal ends.
+Some websites like uSwitch will take your details so they can prompt you when your deal ends.

-Remember that on top of changing your suppliers for energy, you can also change your activities.
+Remember that on top of changing your suppliers for energy, you can also change your habits.
 Switching light bulbs for energy saving ones, being strict about using the heating, not overfilling the kettle or spending too long in the shower are all small ways to create positive habits that will lower your energy bills.

 Now we have entered real saving territory.
 The easiest way to save without noticing is to downgrade your items for cheaper ones.
 Whether that’s choosing supermarket own brand goods, buying fresh fruit or veg at market stalls (or buying frozen) or switching out things like paper towels for reusable dishcloths.

-Small changes from premium to economy items can really add up.
+Small changes from premium to economy items can really add up

 If there are items you always need to buy you can get together with other friends to split the cost of a bulk buy.
 For things like toilet paper, washing tablets and other cleaning supplies, this can work out better for you.